romankuchin/ica0002-2023/exam/README.md

 Infrastructure
 --------------

-You will have 3 virtual machines to use: "-1" for internal services, "-2" and "-3" for the main application stack.
+You will have 3 virtual machines to use: "-3" for internal services, "-1" and "-2" for the main application stack.

 Each application stack machine should have these services set up and running:
  - HAProxy
  - Keepalived
  - Agama in the Docker container
- - MySQL (master on "-2" machine, replica on "-3")
+ - MySQL (master on "-1" machine, replica on "-2")
  - Secondary Bind
  - Prometheus exporters